WWilliams741/Simon-Says-Game/README.md

 If you don't and you mess up an order then the RED LED will flash twice and you have to start all over (by pressing the start buttons again).

+Game time: 15 turns - can adjust in the code by changing game time variable at top.

 Enjoy!